nomeata/ghcjs2gh-pages/README.md

    the program, and/or data files that need to be available to the browser, in a way that works both locally (with GHC) and remotely (with GHCJS).

- * Fix the specific version of `ghcjs`, for reproducibility.
-   Unfortunately, <http://ghcjs.luite.com/> does not provide snapshorts for the 8.2 branch.

  * Clean up `Main.hs` (see question above).

  * Also build the program using regular GHC on travis, to see if that works.

  * Build the test suite, if present, and only deploy if it passes.

- * Convince the GHCJS maintainers to make a proper release, and then convince
-   @hvr to put GHCJS on <https://launchpad.net/~hvr/+archive/ubuntu/ghc> and get rid of most of stuff in this file.

 Contact
 -------